EE3901/EE5901 Sensor Technologies Week 7 Tutorial

 of electrodes forms a capacitor.
 The dimensions are as follows: overlap

-(a) Given a measured capacitance of 1.5 pF, calculate the thickness (h) of the metal electrodes above the polymer substrate.
-You may assume the relative permittivity is ϵr=1.
+(a) Given a measured capacitance of 1.5 pF, calculate the thickness (

 (b) Suppose that the gauge experiences a uniform strain of 0.02 in tension.
 Neglecting changes in electrode thickness, what will be the new capacitance?